karyacoub/greddit/README.md

 * Make sure NPM is at the latest version: `sudo npm install -g npm@latest`
 * Install n from NPM: `npm install -g n`
 * Use n to install the latest stable version of Node.js: `n lts`
+* Download and install Android SDK:
+  * Create two new directories called `android-sdk` and `android-sdk-wsl` on your main drive.
+  * Download the [Linux Commandline Tools](https://developer.android.com/studio#downloads) and extract them into `android-sdk-wsl`.
+  * Download both the Linux and the Windows [Platfom Tools](https://developer.android.com/studio/releases/platform-tools).
+  * Extract the Linux Platform Tools into `android-sdk-wsl`, and the Windows Platform Tools into `android-sdk`.
+  * Add the location of your `android-sdk/platform-tools` directory into your Windows PATH environment variable (not the WSL PATH environment variable) so that we can run `adb` in out Windows command line (this needs to be done for `adb` in WSL to recognize your connected device).
 * Download and install [Android Studio](https://developer.android.com/studio/index.html).
   * Make sure the `Android SDK`, `Android SDK Platform`, and `Android Virtual Device` checkboxes are all checked on initial instalation (if they are grayed out, they can be installed later).
   * Make sure the following are installed from Android SDK Manager: